akimwong/akimwong/analytics/Methods/Readme.md

 Is the justification (or explanation) for using a particular research method.

 #### Research method
-Is the estrategy employed in the collection of data or evidence for analysis to uncover new information or arrive at a better understanding of a particular topic.
+Is the strategy employed in the collection of data or evidence for analysis to uncover new information or arrive at a better understanding of a particular topic.

 #### Type of methods:
 1. Qualitative data analysis